 Nowadays one hears so much about materialism.
 This word 'materialism' is bandied about everywhere, in all parts of the world.
 What does it mean?
-It means the opinion or belief that nothing exists but matter and its movements and modifications, also, that consciousness and will are wholly due to material agency.
-Materialism, in short, asserts the supremacy of matter over mind, or even as denying the existence of mind, save as a derivative quality of matter.
+It means the opinion or belief that nothing exists but matter and its movements and modifications, also, that conciousness and will are wholly due to material agency.
+Materialism, in short, asserts the supremacy of matter over mind, or even as denying the existence of mind save as a derivative quality of matter.
 Materialism is opposed to Idealism.

 "According to the Idealists, ideas and not things are the ultimate substance of things.
 The world we seem to know, the world of fact and event, is but a shadowing of a more real world of pure idea.
 The thing is nothing, save as a pale and unsubstantial reflection of the idea.
 Mind not merely shapes matter to its will, but makes it out of nothing save itself.
-Real things or rather the appearances that masquerade as real things, owe such half-reality as is conceded to them solely to being emanations of mind or spirit.
+Real things or rather the appearances that masquarade as real things, owe such half-reality as is conceded to them solely to being emanations of mind or spirit.
 Consciousness, which is the attribute of mind, is therefore regarded as prior to existence in space and time, which is the attribute of things.
 There are no things: they are only thoughts thinking them."
-1

-Karl Marx denounces 'Crude materialism,' which dismisses mind out of the universe.
+Karl Marx denounces' Crude materialism,' which dismisses mind out of the universe.
 According to Marx, "the things we see and feel and experience directly with our minds and senses are real, but they are not static, they are constantly changing, becoming, waxing and waning, passing into something other than themselves, but their mutations are their own, and not reflections of anything external to themselves."

-2 embodiment of a partial truth.
+Hegel was an idealist.
+"In Hegel's universe, the evolution of the Idea is accomplished dialectically by a ceaseless succession of idealogical conflicts.
+Every idea that embodies a partial truth meets in the world its opposite and 'contradiction' which is also the embodiment of a partial truth.
 Between the two there follows a conflict, out of which at length a new and higher idea, embodying new and still partial truth, emerges-to generate in its turn a new opposite and a new conflict.
 This struggle of ideas is fought out again in the dialectical form of thesis, antithesis and synthesis; and each synthesis becomes, in the moment of its victory, a thesis in terms of which a fresh struggle is to be fought.
 This process must go on until finally the goal is reached in that complete and insuperable thesis which embodies in itself the whole truth and nothing but the truth."
-3